 How To Fix Overheating Laptop

-Now it’s time to show you how you can fix overheating laptop, step-by-step.
+Now it’s time to show you how you can fix overheating laptop and how to keep laptop cool in step-by-step.

 Before you start fixing your overheating laptop it’s advisable that you make a backup of all your data files on a separate portable device.
-Also while fixing laptop overheating you will need following tools to carry on this process.
+Also while fixing laptop overheating you will need following tools in this process.

 - A holder to keep the screws from getting lost.